david3214/Page-Interaction-Manager/task-worker/README.md

 This project is the bot that will go through facebook to pull profile links.

-Prerequisites to running the task_worker bot:
+Prerequisites to running the task-worker bot:
-- A worker.env file with all your environment variables in the task_worker directory
+- A worker.env file with all your environment variables in the task-worker directory
 - [Docker](https://docs.docker.com/get-docker/) installed on your local machine
 - [Python](https://www.python.org/downloads/) installed on your machine.
 (Currently Running fine on Python 3.9)
   - Technically you don't need this to run the bot, but you need it for pretty much anything else